 Tree squirrel by String Lake

-After Leigh Lake, we journeyed back to the hotel.
-On our final ride back through Yellowstone we had another traffic jam.
-At least 7 elk held up traffic for 30 minutes as they wandered across the road to Madison River.
+After Leigh Lake, we journeyed back into Yellowstone.
+We had another traffic jam – at least 7 elk held up traffic for 30 minutes as they wandered across the road to Madison River.

 Elk calf calling out at sunset